Skip to Content

 Disability & Medical Condition Harassment

 Employees who have a physical, psychological, or medical condition, or who are perceived as having one, can be taunted or undermined at work.
 Comments about an assistive device, medication, or accommodation request may be part of a larger pattern of hostility that the law does not permit.
-In some cases, employers also fail to consider reasonable accommodations that would allow employees to keep doing their jobs.
+In some cases, employers also fail to consider reasonable accommodations that would allow employees to keep doing their jobs safely.

 How Workplace Harassment Affects Your Life & Career